auchenberg/dotdev/README.md

 dev
 ======

-DEV is a small script that installs [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html), a lightweight DNS server, and configures it to point *.dev to 127.0.0.1.
+dev is a small shell script that installs dnsmasq, a lightweight DNS server, registeres it as a LaunchDaemon, so it start's when your computer boots, and configures Resolver in OSX to resolve *.dev traffic to dnsmasq.

-Afterwards it registeres dnsmasq as a LaunchDaemon, so it start's when you boot your computer.

-Lastly it hooks into Resolver in OSX, so all traffic on *.dev is piped to dnsmasq.